wrewsama/obsidian-vault/Source Materials/Books/Up From Slavery.md

 - reminiscent of Nietzsche's slave morality
 - Washington also argues that the rich are constantly inundated with requests for money, and often do give away large sums silently

+> Cast down your bucket where you are
+- Focus on what you have around you and what you can do to improve it

 ---
 Source: https://www.goodreads.com/book/show/827685.Up_from_Slavery